 Get help!
 You and your baby are so much better off in treatment – even if you already used drugs while pregnant.
 Detoxing cold turkey could put you and your baby at risk and Suboxone can be an option even while pregnant.

-JourneyPure has an alcohol and drug rehab in Bowling Green, Kentucky medically equipped to treat most pregnant women across the state.
-We’re also partnered with a sober living called Baby Steps that could be a great option to stay sober in tough first months of motherhood.
-(However, Baby Steps is across the border in Tennessee).
+We also partner with a sober living called Baby Steps to stay sober in the first months of motherhood.
+(Baby Steps is across the border in Tennessee).